1904, the Maher brothers and Peter Nea

 Fifteen and counting

-Fearna's ringfort, then a bridge, then a village
+A ringfort, then a ford, then a village

 Ráth Fhearna

-The name is straightforward Irish — Ráth Fhearna, the ringfort of Fearna, an early Gaelic figure no one now can name in any more detail than that.
-The ringfort itself has long since gone back to grass.
-The triple-arched bridge over the Deel in the middle of the village was renovated in 1848 under a famine relief scheme; the two western arches look older, probably late-1700s Grand Jury work, and the relief scheme tied them in to a third.
-The roads into the village all slope down toward the river — a sign that before the bridge there was a ford, and before the ford there was probably the ráth above it.
-A village folded around a crossing point, the way a lot of Irish villages did, and then a parish that found a sport.
+The name is straightforward Irish - Ráth Fhearna, read locally as the ringfort of the sloes or of an early figure named Fearna.
+The ringfort itself is a recorded National Monument (number 572) above the river.
+The triple-arched bridge over the Deel in the middle of the village was renovated in 1848 under a famine relief scheme; the form of the two western arches suggests Grand Jury work from around 1800, tied into a third heavily rusticated arch by the Board of Works in the mid-1800s.
+The roads into the village all slope down toward the river - a sign that before the bridge there was a ford, and before the ford there was probably the ráth above it.
+The village reached its peak in the early 1800s with around forty-five houses and a corn and saw mill that worked into the 1940s.
+A settlement folded around a crossing point, the way a lot of Irish villages did, and then a parish that found a sport.